EPCCed/eidf-docs/docs/safe-haven-services/shs-container-user-guide/workflow-examples.md

 ces-run podman --opt-file opt-file.txt --env-file env-file.txt ghcr.io/$GHCR_NAMESPACE/rocker-test:v1.1
 ```

-To streamline the process, we can place all the necessary commands into an executable script `run.sh` as follows:
+To streamline the process, we can place all the necessary commands into an executable script, `run.sh`, as follows:

 ```sh
 opt_file="./opt-file.txt"